louisponet/DFControl.jl/README.md

 ## General Usage

-The main types in around which the package revolves are the `DFJob`, `DFInput`.
+The main types in around which the package revolves are the `DFJob`, `DFCalculation`.
 A `DFJob` is comprised of a `Structure`, representing the structure that is simulated in the job, and a collection of calculations to be done.
 Other fields in `DFJob` are auxiliary properties, such as name, directories, etc.

 At this point, the main way the package works is by reading slurm job scripts such as the `test/test_job/job.tt` one.
 What is most important for succesfully parsing these is the format used in the lines that do the actual calculations, i.e. `runcommand exec <input_file.in> output_file.out`, for example: `mpirun -np 24 ~/bin/projwfc.x  <projwfc.in> projwfc.out`.
 The parsing is sort of robust but one should probably stick to this format.
 All other not recognized lines will be saved in the `header` field of the `DFJob`.
-The calculations in commented out lines will also be read and loaded, but they will have a field `DFInput.run=false`.
+The calculations in commented out lines will also be read and loaded, but they will have a field `DFCalculation.run=false`.
 When the `job.tt` file gets written upon saving of the `DFJob`, calculations which are marked to not run will be written in the `job.tt` file, but be commented out.

 As a quick start to see this in action you can do (Juno is highly recommended, for reading clarity)